markdasuki/myRetailAPI/README.md

 ```
 3. Start MongoDB.
     - Note: You only need to add dbpath if it is not setup on your mongoDB yet.
-    - Note: Port flag is optional since this API will assume the default port.
+    - Note: Port flag is optional since this service will assume the default port.
 ```
 mongod --port 27017 --dbpath "...\data\db"
 ```